Arrotech/aps-viewer-python-django/README.md

-# Forge Viewer with Python-Django
+# APS Viewer with Python-Django

-Simple forge viewer with python-django.
+Simple APS viewer with python-django.

 ## How to run the application